 For a product specification to claim compliance with S-100, some specific parts are required.
-For example, it is required to include a feature catalogue, while a portrayal catalogue is optional.
-Tables in part 11 indicate what is mandatory and what is optional by the multiplicity column in each table.
-Table 5-1 below in an example of such a table.
+For example, it is required to include a Feature Catalogue, while a Portrayal Catalogue is optional.
+Tables in S-100 Part 11 indicate what is mandatory and what is optional by the multiplicity column in each table.
+Table 5-1 below is an example of such a table.